Mitchy1993/dndwiki/content/Worlds/The Forgotten Realms/Characters/Npc's/Roaming Bull.md

+6'8" Human.
 Nature-focused barbarian, was raised among a tribe of druids who worshipped the primal forces of the world.
 With an unwavering commitment to preserving the natural balance, Roaming Bull sees himself as a protector of the wilderness.
 Driven by a sense of duty and honor, he joins Timothy's rival party to ensure that no harm comes to the lands he holds dear.
 ![[Roaming Bull.jpg]]
 # Statblock
 ```statblock